mcruzdev/kafkamoon/docs/api/README.md

 # API

-The OpenAPI specification for Kafkamoon API can be seen on `{host}/swagger-ui/index.html`.
+The OpenAPI specification for Kafkamoon API can be seen [**here**](https://kafkamoon.platformoon.com/swagger-ui/index.html).
+Feel free to interact with the API.

 ## Problems detail